Husqvarna 90 – Husqvarna’s first chainsaw, launched in 1959

 The Husqvarna 346 went on sale in the spring of 1999.
 The saws were popular due to their high efficiency and low vibrations.
 2001 saw the launch of the 346XPG, a variant featuring TrioBrake™.
 TrioBrake™ allows the chain brake to be activated with the right hand, reducing the risk of injuries and promoting a more ergonomic working position.
 Just like an integrated vibration reduction system and the inertia-activated chain brake, TrioBrake™ has the potential to become a new industry standard from Husqvarna.

-Husqvarna 576 XP – our most advanced chainsaw
+Husqvarna 572 XP® – the world's most advanced chainsaw

 Husqvarna’s first chainsaw was launched in 1959, and it was black and orange.
-Husqvarna’s outdoor products have been orange ever since.
-In 2009, Husqvarna celebrated 50 years as a chainsaw manufacturer.
-As a result of the demands placed on us by professional forestry workers, we boast one of the market’s strongest chainsaw lineups.
+Husqvarna products have been orange ever since.
+In 2009, we celebrated 50 years as a chainsaw manufacturer.
+As a result of the demands placed on us by professional forestry workers, we have the world's best chainsaw lineup.
 What can you expect from Husqvarna chainsaws over the next 50 years?
 Don’t ask us – ask our customers.

 We only know what the color will be.